-Examinations in June and November 2011 contain questions on the following texts
+Examinations in June and November 2012 contain questions on the following texts

-Section A Poetry Thomas Hardy Selected Poems (Penguin) (see full list of poems to be studied in Appendix A) Songs of Ourselves The University of Cambridge International Examinations Anthology of Poetry in English (ISBN 81-7596-248-8) (from Section 5 ) (see full list of poems to be studied in Appendix A) Sujata Bhatt Point No Point (Carcanet) (see full list of poems to be studied in Appendix A)
+Section A Poetry Thomas Hardy Selected Poems (Penguin) (see full list of poems to be studied in Appendix A) Songs of Ourselves The University of Cambridge International Examinations Anthology of Poetry in English (ISBN 81-7596-248-8) (from Section 5 ) (see full list of poems to be studied in Appendix A) Seamus Heaney District and Circle (Faber) (see full list of poems to be studied in Appendix A)

 Section B Prose

 Tsitsi Dangarembga Nervous Conditions

-Charlotte Brontë Jane Eyre
+E. M. Forster A Passage to India

 Stories of Ourselves The University of Cambridge International Examinations Anthology of Stories in English (ISBN 9780 521 727 914) (see full list of stories to be studied in Appendix A)

-\ texts will also be examined in 2012
+\ texts will also be examined in 2013

-For further details about this anthology, please see the subject page on CIE's website.
-This selection is for 2011; other sections will be set for study in future years.
+- For further details about this anthology, please see the subject page on CIE's website.
+This selection is for 2012 and 2013; other sections will be set for study in future years.
+The anthology also features in the set texts for IGCSE/O Level Literature in English. - This new anthology is a companion volume to Songs of Ourselves and publication details are the same.
+This selection will be set in 2012; another selection will be chosen for study in future years.
 The anthology also features in the set texts for IGCSE/O Level Literature in English.
-Please note new Section set for 2011.

-This new anthology is a companion volume to Songs of Ourselves and publication details are the same.
-This selection will be set in 2011, 2012 and 2013; other selections will be chosen for study in future years.
-The anthology also features in the set texts for IGCSE/O Level Literature in English.

-3. A & AS Level Literature in Ex
+3. A & AS Level Literature in Entry handle on the state of the state o